-Failed to parse rules expression. object does not contain any fields – How to solve this Elasticsearch error
+Failed to parse rules expression object does not contain any fields – How to solve this Elasticsearch exception

 Opster Team